puppetlabs/puppet-docs/source/facter/3.5/custom_facts.md

 -   If all you want to do is run the command and use the output verbatim, as your fact's value, you can pass the command into `setcode` directly.
 For example: `setcode 'uname --hardware-platform'`
--   If your fact is more complicated than that, you can call `Facter::Core::Execution.exec('uname --hardware-platform')` from within the `setcode do`...`end` block.
+-   If your fact is more complicated than that, you can call `Facter::Core::Execution.execute('uname --hardware-platform')` from within the `setcode do`...`end` block.
 Whatever the `setcode` statement returns is used as the fact's value.
 -   In any case, remember that your shell command is also a Ruby string, so you'll need to escape special characters if you want to pass them through.

 It's important to note that *not everything that works in the terminal works in a fact*.
 You can use the pipe (`|`) and similar operators as you normally would, but Bash-specific syntax like `if` statements do not work.
 The best way to handle this limitation is to write your conditional logic in Ruby.